-Personalized Genetic Testing provides an invaluable service to physicians and patients throughout the U.S.
+Personalized Genetic Testing with factor II lieden and factor V leiden tests provide an invaluable service to physicians and patients throughout the U.S.

 Thousands of Tests Performed

 Providing doctors with the information needed to determine the best medicines and treatments for each of their patients.

 Experience in biotechnology, pharmaceutical, hematology, flow cytometry, clinical molecular biology, immunology, and chemistry industries.

 Using the latest technologies from the leaders in the industry, our process is 3 times faster than competitor’s analysis methods.

 Through Coriell Institute, backed by over 60 years of research experience providing the quality control required for validation in pharmacogenetics testing.